MediaComem/comem-archidep/ex/heroku-deployment.md

 ```

 > The `heroku psql -c '...'` command executes arbitrary SQL statements in the
-> context of the database provided by the Heroku Postgres add-on.
+> context of the database provided by the Heroku PostgreSQL add-on.
 This is
 > equivalent to when you used `sudo -u postgres psql -d rps -c 'CREATE EXTENSION "uuid-ossp"'` during the original exercise to execute SQL statements in the
 > database running on your own server.